harihaysrun/coffee/README.md

 **Rationale for adding a search bar in the bookmarks and not in the discover box**
-- Adding a search function in the discover box might be redundant because I, as the site owner, assume that users are here to look for new shops
+- Adding a search function in the discover box might be redundant because I, as the site owner, automatically assume that users are here to look for new shops
-- If they don't know that a certain shop exists, they won't search for it
+- If they don't know that a certain shop exists, they won't know or have any keywords to search it up
-- Get the users to click on the markers and not rely heavily on the discover box (that's what shopping malls do - the hidden agenda of making shoppers walk through the whole mall by placing escalators on opposite ends)
+- Get the users to click on the markers and not rely heavily on the discover box (free roam)
 - But when they've already bookmarked certain shops, they would be more inclined to search for the name that intrigues them the most